-Each Stepworks Summit offers engaging training sessions tailored to recovery professionals.
-Attending one of our Summits will expand your skills, deepen your impact, and keep you at the forefront of addiction recovery care.
-Each Stepworks Summit is presented by the Stepworks Mobile Unit, and registration is completely free!
+We are gathering some of Kentucky’s finest addiction education resources for important conversations, great food, and 6 CEUs.
+The Stepworks Summit offers engaging training sessions tailored to recovery professionals.
+Attending will expand your skills, deepen your impact, and keep you at the forefront of addiction recovery care.
+The Stepworks Summit is presented by the Stepworks Mobile Unit, and registration for attendees is completely free!

 Don’t miss this opportunity to connect, learn, and grow with fellow professionals.
 Add your name to our attendee list today!